Future Mine Counter Measure Vessels (India): 1st attempt

 As per the plans, a Request for Tender (RFT) was sent to Italy's Intermarine, South Korea's Kangnam Corp. and Spain's IZAR (now Nacantia) for construction and/or technology assistance for the MCMVs.
-Subsequently, a Request for Proposal (RFP) for mine detection and netralising equipment was sent to France's Thales and ECA, Germany's Atlas Elektronik and Spain's FABA.
+Subsequently, a Request for Proposal (RFP) for mine detection and neutralising equipment was sent to France's Thales and ECA, Germany's Atlas Elektronik and Spain's FABA.

 In 2008, the Ministry of Defence (MoD) invited bids for 8 MCMVs from France's DCN International (now Naval Group), Italy's Fincantieri, Spain's IZAR, South Korea's Kangnam Corp. and Northrop Grumman of the US.

 Kangnam emerged as the winning bidder and concluded price negotiation with MoD in October 2011.
 As per the deal, the first two MCMVs would be directly delivered by the foreign shipyard at the cost of ₹2700 crore by 2016 for user acceptance trials.
 The rest of six ships would be built by GSL at the cost of ₹6000 crore and delivered by 2018.
 However, in November 2011, Attorney General Mukul Rohatgi held the firm guilty of employing defence agents to seal the deal.
 Subsequently, the entire procurement process was scrapped.

 2nd attempt

-In February 2015, due to the urgent rerequirement of the ships, the Defence Acquisition Council (DAC) nominated GSL for the construction of 12 MCMVs at a cost of ₹32640 crore.
+In February 2015, due to the urgent re-requirement of the ships, the Defence Acquisition Council (DAC) nominated GSL for the construction of 12 MCMVs at a cost of ₹32640 crore.
 In September 2015, GSL floated a global expression of interest (EOI) from companies willing to transfer technology to build the vessels.
 On 11 January 2016, Kangnam Corporation responded and was the sole respondent to the EOI, leading to a single vendor situation.
 By then, the Pondicherry-class minesweeper were set to be decommissioned by 2018.
 As of April 2017, the deal was expected to be signed by the end of the year.
 However, the deal did not go through as reported in January 2018.
 Kangnam did not since "differences persisted over the transfer of technology and cost".
 The South Korean firm demanded $1 billion as technology transfer fee and "refused to provide intellectual property rights and production support guarantees" which the Defence Ministry did not accept.
 The negotiations had started in 2016.
 As per the original timeline, the construction of the first vessel was expected to begin in April 2018 with deliveries to be completed between April 2021 and April 2026.
 However, this was pushed back as the contract was cancelled again.